Getting into debt is easy. Getting out is hard.

 Over time, if the UX writing is not maintained, it can become inconsistent, confusing, or worse yet, completely irrelevant.

-As the debt grows, users will begin to struggle to complete tasks, frustration will become the subject of product reviews, and ultimately product abandonment will be a real issue.
+As the debt grows, users will begin to struggle to complete tasks, they would be frustrated, and ultimately product abandonment will be a real issue.

 Also, much like a financial debt, the larger your content debt grows the longer and more arduous the journey back will be.